Have Questions?

 626-858-4920

-Stepping Stones Home is 3.8 miles from Glendora, CA
+Stepping Stones Home is 3.8 miles from Glendora, California

 As everyone in our programs contributes in providing a safe and nurturing environment, each is expected to role model healthy behaviors for each other during the treatment process.
 In our social model settings, the emphasis of recovery is based upon the relationship between the participant and his or her environment (including other participants and staff as a whole).
 It is the collective and integrated team of employees and participants more than one individual member which creates the ideal social model environment.
 It is the healing created by everyone accumulated knowledge, collective experiences, and cohesiveness that make the social model process work.